-This is an Updated CCNA exam question (2015).
+This is an Updated CCNA NAT exam question (2016).
 You might see a different IP addressing, Port allocation and Configurations.

 As usual, take time and read through the question (thrice if possible) so as to clearly understand what the question is all about.

 Note: This NAT SIM LAB are used for demonstration only, you might come across a slightly different IP addressing, Port allocation in the real CCNA exam.
 But it all works the same way if you could just grasp the technique.

 I suggest you use packet tracer for practice.

 Use the network simulation topology below to answer the following question.